-For the quarter ended December 31, 2015, the Company recorded a net loss of \$1.4 million or \$0.01 per share compared to a net loss of \$0.4 million or \$0.00 per share for the same period in 2014.
+For the quarter ended December 31, 2016, the Company recorded a net loss of \$1.0 million or \$0.00 per share compared to a net loss of \$1.4 million or \$0.01 per share for the same period in 2015.
 These losses were primarily due to operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest income earned on cash and cash equivalents and short-term investments.

-Expenses incurred during the quarter ended December 31, 2015 were \$1.4 million compared to \$0.2 million for the same period in 2014.
-Expenses for the quarter ended December 31, 2015 increased from the quarter ended December 31, 2014 due to higher operating expenditures and exploration and evaluation expenditures incurred by the Company.
+Expenses incurred during the quarter ended December 31, 2016 were \$1.1 million compared to \$1.4 million for the same period in 2015.
+Expenses for the quarter ended December 31, 2016 decreased from the quarter ended December 31, 2015 due to lower operating expenditures and exploration and evaluation expenditures incurred by the Company.

-Exploration and evaluation expenditures incurred during the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014.
-Exploration and evaluation expenditures incurred during the fourth quarter of 2015 were primarily related to the drilling programs.
-Exploration and evaluation expenditures incurred during the fourth quarter of 2014 primarily related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-During the quarter ended December 31,

-2014 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.
+Exploration and evaluation expenditures incurred during the quarter ended December 31, 2016 decreased by \$0.1 million from the same period in 2015.
+Exploration and evaluation expenditures incurred during the fourth quarter of 2016 were primarily related to the drilling programs, geotechnical investigations and test work as well as continuation of the environmental assessment process for the Project.
+Exploration and evaluation expenditures incurred during the fourth quarter of 2015 primarily related to drilling programs.
+During the quarter ended December 31, 2015 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.

-In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014, primarily due to higher stock based compensation expenses recognized during the quarter and the loss on disposal of property and equipment during the fourth quarter of 2015.
-In addition, during the fourth quarter of 2014 an allowance for doubtful accounts that was originally recorded in 2013 was reversed.
+In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2016 decreased by \$0.2 million from the same period in 2015, primarily due to lower consulting and professional fees.

+During the fourth quarter of 2016, the Company announced the successful completion of a private placement for gross proceeds of \$2.5 million.
 During the fourth quarter of 2015, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$3.3 million.
-During the fourth quarter of 2014, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$5.5 million.